msu-eele-fpga/final-project-wateritis/linux/drivers/kirkland-buzzer/README.md

 # kirkland-rgb

-These files are for the driver for the rgb led controller, allowing the registers to be accessed from linux.
+These files are for the driver for the buzzer, allowing the registers to be accessed from linux.

 ## Building